 The power to raise local government rates is set out under the Local Government Act 1995 (the Act).
 Prior to adopting the differential rates, a local government is required to advertise its intention to do so in accordance with the Act, (Section 6.36(3)).
-This process usually occurs between May and June in preparation for timely budget adoption.
-However, it is difficult to produce accurate rates modelling from Datascape until the Landgate valuations are loaded.
-This project is ongoing as at June 2022 and any changes after the current date are expected to be minor and will not affect the foundation of this report.
+This process occurred in June for 21 days and the considerable number of responses were collated in Attachment 2 in preparation for timely budget adoption.
+All the Landgate valuations that are available are loaded as are property changes and improvements.
+This project is ongoing and any changes after the current date are expected to be minor and will not affect the foundation of this report.